waggle-sensor/waggle/nodecontroller/docs/copy_image_to_sd_card.md

 diskutil list
 ```

-Set DEVICE_NAME variable, but do not include the path "/dev/":
+Now set the DEVICE_NAME environment variable, but do not include the path "/dev/".

+**WARNING: It is critical that you specify the correct device!
+If you specify the wrong device, you might loose data on you computer !!!!**
 ```bash
 # e.g. for device /dev/disk2
 export DEVICE_NAME="disk2"
 ```

-Unmount device:
+Unmount the device:
 ```bash
 # Linux:
 umount /dev/${DEVICE_NAME}